fiveagency/ios-swift-guide/Code Style/README.md

 ## Code Organization
 ### Extensions
 You should write a separate extension for each protocol you are conforming to.
-Extension should be:
+The extension should be:
-* In a new file if that allows you not to modify class property visibility (this does not apply to properties that are extension of `UIView`)
+* In a new file if that allows you not to modify class property visibility (this does not apply to properties that are an extension of `UIView`)
-* Otherwise, in the same file as class declaration.
-In that case, each extension **must** have a `// MARK:` comment with name for easy navigation
+* Otherwise, in the same file as the class declaration.
+In that case, each extension **must** have a `// MARK:` comment with a name for easy navigation

 It is a good practice to write code for building the view in a separate extension in a new file because building the UI should be separated from the class functionality.
 You use the `ConstructViewsProtocol` protocol or you can define your own.
 The point is that the UI building process in code should be formalized.